Marwa-Rashad/Git-TrendingRepos/README.md

 ## Functionality overview
 - Users can list the most starred Github repos that were created in the last 30 days.
 - Users can see the results as a list.
 One repository per row.
-- Users can see for each repo/row the following details :
+- Users can see for each repo/row the following details: repository name, repository description, number of stars for the repo, number of issues for the repo and username and avatar of the owner.
---Repository name
---Repository description
---Number of stars for the repo.
---Number of issues for the repo.
---Username and avatar of the owner.
 - Users can keep scrolling and new results should appear (pagination).